-Instapage offers almost 100 templates to choose from when creating your pages (you may have seen adverts stating the figure at 200 but, this isn’t strictly true as some aren’t full landing page options).
+Instapage offers almost 100 templates to choose from when creating your landing pages (you may have seen adverts stating the figure at 200 but, this isn’t strictly true as some aren’t full landing page options).
 As well as covering a ton of different goals, the templates on offer are of a really high standard and allow you to quickly create a professional finish.
-The handy filters make it really easy to browse the templates to find the right one for you.
+The handy filters make it really easy to browse the landing page templates to find the right one for you.

 Landing Page Editor

 This is one of my favourite features of Instapage as it saves me tons of time.
-Like a lot of marketing people, I tend to create a lot of landing pages both for myself and my clients.
+Like a lot of digital marketing people, I tend to create a lot of landing pages both for myself and my clients.